VictoriaMetrics/VictoriaMetrics/README.md

      Address to listen for http connections.
 See also -httpListenAddr.useProxyProtocol (default ":8482") -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
 See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
 With enabled proxy protocol http server cannot serve regular /metrics endpoint.
 Use -pushmetrics.url for metrics pushing
+  -inmemoryDataFlushInterval duration
+     The interval for guaranteed saving of in-memory data to disk.
+The saved data survives unclean shutdowns such as OOM crash, hardware reset, SIGKILL, etc. Bigger intervals may help increase the lifetime of flash storage with limited write cycles (e.g. Raspberry PI).
+Smaller intervals increase disk IO load.
+Minimum supported value is 1s (default 5s)
   -insert.maxQueueDuration duration
      The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
   -internStringCacheExpireDuration duration